 Theses are a few of my daily go-to sources for great content.

 Alltop: A fantastic content curation website co-founded by Guy Kawasaki.
 Alltop is “the online magazine rack of the web.”
-It’s populated by the TOP blogs from around the web and hundreds of topics are sorted alphabetically for easy search.
+It’s populated by the TOP blogs from around the web, and hundreds of topics are sorted alphabetically for easy search.
 It’s the ultimate content curation site since you can add the feeds from your favorite blog (they must be on Alltop) to create a personal page of your favorites.
 When you come to the website, go to your custom MyAlltop page and voila, great information to read and share with your followers.

 Feedly: Feedly is an RSS reader that pulls in previews of thousands of blog sites.
 This is your main view on Feedly.
 You can view your content all mixed into one big group or be even more organized and search by topics you create.
-You can create different little sections for easily finding content that you want to read and share.
+You can create different little sections for quickly finding content that you want to read and share.

-Using the left side bar navigation, you can select different tabs and view each section separately.
+Using the left sidebar navigation, you can select different tabs and view each section separately.
 You populate each tab with the blogs that you want to be sorted into that topic.
 Being organized when you set up Feedly will make your content curation a breeze!

 Content can truly go viral on StumbleUpon getting hundreds of thousands of views – even up to a million!
 Wow!
 Using StumbleUpon to help find content will also help your blog perform better on StumbleUpon as you build your own Stumble mojo.

-Within the Hootsuite dashboard or using the Hootsuite Hootlet Chrome extension, you can add any RSS feed to an RSS syndication within Hootsuite.
+Within the HootSuite dashboard or using the Hootsuite Hootlet Chrome extension, you can add any RSS feed to an RSS syndication within Hootsuite.
 With a few clicks, you can add your favorite blog content to your Twitter feed, Facebook, Linkedin, or Google+ Page.

 Pinterest: is the ultimate in content curation.
 You can use the search box to find interesting content or search by topic.

-Pinterest also recommends content to you in several ways: by showing other places that pin has been pinned and recommending similar pins below the pin you are looking at.
+Pinterest also recommends content to you in several ways: by showing other places that pin has been pinned and recommending similar pins below the pin, you are looking at.
 You can use your Pinterest boards to save your curated content and find it easily in the future.